Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid/README.md

 the synchronous client is used for samples, however the asynchronous client has the same method names.

 #### `EventGridEvent`
+The `EventGridEvent` model has 3 required properties to set:
+- the subject, similar to a title or subject line of an email
+- the event type, defining what kind of event happened
+- the data version, identifying the current version of the data being sent

+These are set in the constructor, and a variety of other properties can be optionally set or overridden.
+Learn more [here][EventGridEvent].
 <!-- embedme ./src/samples/java/com/azure/messaging/eventgrid/ReadmeSamples.java#L38-L41 -->
 ```java
 List<EventGridEvent> events = new ArrayList<>();